-- 13.1 Any soft landscaping works within the development area will be in accordance with the approved landscape plan, and any specification of such works approved by West Sussex County Council. - 13.2 Landscaping will accord with following requirements: - Landscaping works are to be carried out within the root protection areas of retained trees at an appropriate time to provide the planting with the best opportunity to survive. - All traffic, machine and pedestrian must be kept to an absolute minimum to complete the landscape installation works - Bunds will be created close to or within root protection areas of trees, mostly on areas of existing built form.
-It is advised that the works to create the bund and/or remove the existing built form in particular for Group 1 is arboriculturally supervised to ensure that the initial ground works are completed in a fashion that is sympathetic to tree roots that may be exposed with roots >25mm are retained.
+- 13.1 Any soft landscaping works within the development area will be in accordance with the approved landscape plan, and any specification of such works approved by West Sussex County Council.
+For further information on the proposed planting scheme specification please refer to the Landscape Management Plan and Chapter 12 of the ES. - 13.2 Landscaping will accord with following requirements: - Landscaping works are to be carried out within the root protection areas of retained trees at an appropriate time to provide the planting with the best opportunity to survive.

-Excavation of planting pits within the RPA can cause serious harm to the root system of retained trees.
+- All traffic, machine and pedestrian must be kept to an absolute minimum to complete the landscape installation works - Bunds will be created close to or within root protection areas of trees, mostly on areas of existing built form.
+It is advised that the works to create the bund and/or remove the existing built form in particular for Group 1 is arboriculturally supervised to ensure that the initial ground works are completed in a fashion that is sympathetic to tree roots that may be exposed with roots >25mm are retained. - Excavation of planting pits within the RPA can cause serious harm to the root system of retained trees.
 Planting pits within the RPA of retained trees will be excavated by hand to avoid roots greater than 25mm and masses of smaller roots.